virtualmin/virtualmin.com/content/docs/Plugins/podman.md

 - Privileged mode, host namespaces, extra capabilities, command overrides, and raw runtime flags are master-only controls.
 - Reverse proxy paths are normalized and checked for collisions.
+- Recipe storage and deletion paths are constrained below the selected virtual server's home directory.
+- Local recipe definitions are treated as trusted configuration and loaded only from process-owned, non-writable, non-symlinked paths after schema validation.
 - Failed runtime queries are reported as errors rather than presented as empty lists.
 - Required Virtualmin post-actions must complete before a mutation is reported